zafarahmed66/rasterex/docs/RxSDK_for_Server/RxPDF/theRxPDFObject.md

 ### ExportPDFMarkupEx

 Applies Rasterex markup (redline) to a PDF as native PDF annotations.
 Since Rasterex markup elements have more options than PDF annotations, you may see visual differences when using this method.
-Please check [Appendix A](#appendix-a-return-values) for more information regarding visual appearances.
+Please check [Appendix A](/docs/RxSDK_for_Server/RxPDF/appendixes.md#appendix-a-visual-appearance-of-annotations) for more information regarding visual appearances.

-#### Syntax
+#### Synta

 ```cpp
 ExportPDFMarkupEx(BSTR OutputFileName, IDispatch* Document, IDispatch* Markup, double ConversionScale);